DavidCWebs/bitcoin-notes/transactions/utxo.md

 All UTXOs together are known collectively as the UTXO set.

-When a wallet "receives" bitcoin, it has actually detected that a UTXO that can be spent by one of the wallet's keys has been added to the UTXO set.
+When a wallet "receives" bitcoin, it has actually detected a UTXO that can be spent by one of the wallet's keys has been added to the UTXO set.
 The bitcoin "balance" of the wallet is the total of all UTXOs that can be spent by that wallet - these UTXOs may be spread across many transactions in many blocks.

 Bitcoin Balance?
 ----------------